shohirose/eos-cpp/README.md

     // Compute z-factor at the pressure and temperature.
-    // Please note that there can be multile values for Z-factor. const auto [z, params] = eos.zfactor(p, t, CubicEquationSolver{});
+    // Please note that there can be multile values for Z-factor.
+    // `params` contains parameters required for calculating thermodynamic properties,
+    // e.g. fugacity coeffcients.
+    const auto [z, params] = eos.zfactor(p, t, CubicEquationSolver{});

-    // Compute fugacity coefficient from a corresponding Z-factor. const auto phi = eos.fugacityCoeff(z[0], params);
+    // Compute the fugacity coefficient of a Z-factor. const auto phi = eos.fugacityCoeff(z[0], params);
   }